-- i) Home Groups are notified at ASC a month in advance that nominations will be accepted for a given service position at the next ASC. - ii) Nominations are submitted to the ASC. - iii) Qualifications and responsibilities are read to nominee(s) and the ASC - iv) Nominee states their qualifications and acknowledges the responsibilities - v) Nominee steps out and 2 pro's and 2 con's of a given nominee are then shared on the floor of the ASC. - vi) Voting then takes place. - vii) If elected, terms start upon nominee confirmation. - viii) All terms are 12 months or the balance of 12 months.
+- i) Home Groups are notified at ASC a month in advance that nominations will be accepted for a given service position at the next ASC. - ii) Nominations are submitted to the ASC. - iii) Qualifications and responsibilities are read to nominee(s) and the ASC - iv) Nominee states their qualifications and acknowledges the responsibilities - v) Nominee steps out of the room and up to two pros and two cons of a given nominee are then shared on the floor of the ASC. - vi) Voting then takes place. vii) If elected, terms start upon nominee confirmation. - vii) All terms are 12 months or the balance of 12 months.
+Except the VRCC Director and VRCC Director Alternate, these are 2 year terms m) VRCC Discussion n) Agenda